Har14799-p/Superstore-Sales-Dashboard/README.md

 2. **Category & Subcategory Analysis**
    - Sales by Category and Subcategory
    - Category performance over months
+3. **Region & Map**
+   - Filled Map showing sales distribution by state or city.
+   - Bar Chart showing sales by region for comparison.
+   - Table View listing states with their sales and order counts.
+   - Interactive slicers for filtering by year and category.

 **Insights**
 - Technology category has the highest revenue.
 - Q4 shows strong sales peaks across categories.